top of page

 I decided, as an experiment, to return to the basics of storytelling and try writing a book for kids.
 I decided I’d give myself three months to try it out, see if I liked it.
 As it turns out, I LOVED IT.
 Slowly, on my days off from teaching, on weekends and late nights, my middle grade book started to grow.

 As I wrote, I learned that writing a middle grade novel was anything but “basic”.
 What started as a simple story of a boy and his grandmother took on a life of its own.
 It grew larger and more adventurous than I ever could have predicted.
 After a year of writing and thinking and learning about butterflies and moths, The Samosa Rebellion was finished.
 Writing it was maybe the most fun I’ve ever had.
+It was so fun that a year later, I wrote Boomi's Boombox!

-I can’t wait for you to read it.
+I can’t wait for you to read them.

 UPCOMING EVENTS